wdporter/i-am-that-vuepress/8-the-self-stands-beyond-mind/readme.md

 # 8. The Self Stands Beyond Mind

 >Happiness comes from the self and can be found in the self only.
 Find your real self (*svarupa*) and all else will come with it… ideas of movement, of restlessness, of pleasure and pain are all in the mind.
 The Self stands beyond the mind, aware, but unconcerned.

-**Questioner:**&ensp;As a child fairly often I experienced states of complete happiness, verging on ecstasy.
-Later, they ceased, but since I came to India they reä ppeared, particularly after I met you.
-Yet these states, however wonderful, are not lasting.
+**Questioner:**&ensp;As a child, fairly often I experienced states of complete happiness, verging on ecstasy.
+Later, they ceased.
+But since I came to India they reäppeared, particularly after I met you.
+Yet, these states, however wonderful, are not lasting.
 They come and go and there is no knowing when they will come back.

 **Maharaj:**&ensp;How can anything be steady in a mind which itself is not steady?